This is the age-old conundrum for manufacturers…

 Company Example 1: Volkswagen AG

-For decades, Volkswagen utilized a platform approach for product design, attempting to balance economies of scale, based on body size, while providing customized features to address specific customer tastes and performance levels.
+For decades, Volkswagen utilized a product platform approach for product design, attempting to balance economies of scale, based on body size, while providing customized features to address specific customer tastes and performance levels.
 For example, the A-platform was created for sizes that included the Audi A3, Audi TT, Volkswagen Golf, Seat Leon, and Skoda Octavia.

 ...Standardizing components and its cousin, rationalizing product offerings, are sub-optimal strategies